Wilkes-Barre Township, Pennsylvania: Coal mining

 James Sutton built the first gristmill in the township in 1782.
 In 1806, a large portion of the territory broke away from the township to form the borough of Wilkes-Barre.
 Today, the township of Wilkes-Barre occupies a 1 by 3 mi strip of land adjacent to the southeast border of what is now the city of Wilkes-Barre.

 Coal mining was a prominent industry in and around Wilkes-Barre Township in the late 19th and early 20th century.
 The Laurel Run mine fire started near the village of Georgetown in 1915.
 The fire under Georgetown was controlled by blocking off the tunnels in the vicinity, robbing it of the necessary oxygen to continue burning.

 Expanding commerce

-The township become a commercial destination in northeastern Pennsylvania, adding the Mohegan Sun Arena at Casey Plaza and several major shopping hubs (including the Arena Hub Plaza, Wilkes-Barre Township Commons, Wilkes-Barre Township Marketplace, and the Wyoming Valley Mall).
+The township became a commercial destination in northeastern Pennsylvania, adding the Mohegan Sun Arena at Casey Plaza and several major shopping hubs, including the Arena Hub Plaza, Wilkes-Barre Township Commons, Wilkes-Barre Township Marketplace, and Wyoming Valley Mall.
 Most of these shopping areas were developed in the early 2000s, although the Wyoming Valley Mall was constructed in the 1970s following the aftermath of Hurricane Agnes.